Undefeated college football teams in 2019 | NCAA.com

-Through Week 6 of the 2019 college football season, there are 16 undefeated FBS teams remaining.
+We're through Week 7 of the 2019 college football season and there are 12 undefeated FBS teams remaining, with No. 3 Georgia going down in an upset.
 Expect the number to continue to plummet during the next few weeks.

 Last season, Clemson finished 15-0 as the only undefeated team.
 Alabama, Notre Dame and UCF all entered bowl season undefeated.
 But Alabama fell to Clemson in the CFP national title game, Notre Dame lost to Clemson in the CFP semifinals and UCF lost to LSU in the Fiesta Bowl.